 Our name “Lake Jem” stands for the area outside of Mount Dora, FL (located-just 20 miles north of Orlando) where we started breeding these wonderful babies.
 We are very proud and blessed to have raised so many babies throughout the years.
 The majority of our offspring has gone to wonderful companion homes; with limited numbers being placed as show/breeding.
 The ones who have been shown have done quite well.
 Lois Boylan acquired both Sir Oliver of Lake Jem and Petey of Lake Jem; both blessed to have been adopted by such a loving mommy.
 Lois had Oliver shown to become Mulit-CH Sir Oliver of Lake Jem; we are so proud of their achievements!
 Bev and Len Smith purchased Myalinda of Lake Jem.
 Mya was from our first litter to be born between Bobby and Naya (also parents to Sir Oliver, Petey, and Casey).
 It wasn’t long before Myalinda acquired the title of Multi-Champion and became the #1 female Coton in both ARBA and USACTC for year 2000; quite a remarkable accomplishment since Bev and Len really never wanted to show.
 We are proud to be a Code of Ethics breeder with North American Coton Association.
 Our puppies are registered either with UKC or AKC.

-The hardest thing about being a smaller Coton breeder is letting them go (we would love to keep them all) but on the other hand one of the greatest benefits is giving someone else the experience of owning and loving such an incredible little creatures (we only raise Cotons).
-We have been so fortunate over the years to have found so many marvelous new homes and friends that share the same passion for this special breed.
+The hardest thing about being a smaller Coton breeder is letting them be adopted (we would love to keep them all) but on the other hand one of the greatest benefits is giving someone else the experience of loving such an incredible little creature (we only raise Cotons).
+We have been so fortunate to have met so many marvelous people who have become friends which share the same passion for this special breed.
 I am so appreciative to everyone for letting me use their wonderful pictures of our babies; my site truly would have not been the same without them.

 The only negative thing I can say about the breed is that they are ADDICTING-you just can’t own one.